 Kia ora!
 Welcome to Throwntogetherness, my personal website.
 I use it to keep my writing practice going, and reflect on ideas that may or may not later make it into my formal research in my job as a human geographer.

 ‘Throwntogetherness’ is a term that feminist geographer Doreen Massey uses to describe a particular quality of space that she admires.
 And by space she means the site where a multiplicity of trajectories engage.
 I picked this as a title for my blog because sometimes that is what my life feels like — throwntogether at the last minute, a whole pile of previously unrelated trajectories mashing up together into a bit of craziness.
-And then there is all the related trajectories too — particularly the three little ones that are closely related by virtue of me being their mother.
+And then there is all the related trajectories too — particularly the four little ones that are closely related by virtue of me being their mother.